Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Classical flow

 \section{Classical flow}

-This section is devoted to the corresponding main results for the wave flow.
+This section is devoted to the main results for the wave flow.
 It is organized as follows.
-We start by adapting the approximate stationary Floquet-Bloch theory to the operator $-\nabla\cdot(\Id+\lambda a)\nabla$, defining a notion of approximate Bloch waves in the present setting via the corresponding Rayleigh-Schr\"odinger perturbation series.
-We then turn to the proof of Theorem~\ref{thm:class-wave-qp} and we mainly focus on the differences with respect to the proofs of the corresponding results for the Schr\"odinger flow, to which we refer the reader for most of the arguments.
+We start by adapting the approximate stationary Floquet-Bloch theory to the operator $-\nabla\cdot(\Id+\lambda a)\nabla$, defining a notion of approximate Bloch waves via the corresponding Rayleigh-Schr\"odinger perturbation series.
+We then turn to the proof of Theorem~\ref{thm:class-wave-qp} and we mainly focus on the differences wrt the proofs of the corresponding results for the Schr\"odinger flow, to which we refer the reader for most of the arguments.
 Finally, we study the case of peaked initial data in Fourier space and prove Corollary~\ref{cor:class-wave-qp}.